The word “cheetah” is derived from the Hindi word “chita” meaning “spotted one.”

 Conservation Status: Vulnerable

-Size: Body length can be up to 5 feet, with an additional 2 to 2 ½ feet of tail.
-Cheetahs can be more than 30 inches tall at the shoulder.
+Size: Body length up to 5 ft., with an additional 2 to 2.5 ft. of tail.
+Cheetahs can be more than 30 in. tall at the shoulder.

 Weight: 80 to 140 lbs., with males usually slightly larger than females